gogoprog/motuz/README.md

 ## What is it?

-A copy of a game but with infinite plays and other languages support!
+A Wordle clone but with infinite plays and other languages support!

 ## Play